getartistry/artistry/wp-content/plugins/miniorange-google-apps-login/readme.txt

 *	Redirect URL after logout- Auto Redirect Users to custom url after logout in WordPress
 *	OpenID Connect Support- Supports login with any 3rd party OpenID Connect server.
 *	Multiple Userinfo Endpoints Support- It Supports multiple Userinfo Endpoints.
-*	Account Linking- Supports the linking of user accounts from OAuth Providers to Wordpress account.
+*	Account Linking- Supports the linking of user accounts from OAuth Providers to WordPress account.
 *	App domain specific Registration Restrictions- Restricts registration on your site based on the person's email address domain
 *	Multi-site Support- Unique ability to support multiple sites under one account
 *	Reverse Proxy Support- Support for sites behind a reverse-proxy or on-prem instances with no internet access.